 Faizer, Rizwi, Amal Ismail, and Abdulkader Tayob.
 2011.
 The Life of Muḥammad: Al-Wāqidī's Kitab Al-Maghāzī.
 Edited by Faizer, Rizwi.
 Routledge Studies in Classical Islam.
 London; New York: Routledge.

 Abdulkader Tayob.
 2009.
-Religion in Modern Islamic Discourse [page does not load].
+Religion in Modern Islamic Discourse.
 London: C. Hurst & Co; New York: Columbia University Press.

 Abdulkader Tayob.
 2010.
 Muslim Shrines in Cape Town: Religion and Post-Apartheid Public Spheres.
 InDevelopment and Politics From Below, ed. by Barbara Bompani, and Maria Frahm-Arp, 56-73.
 Palgrave Macmillan.